 Ecuador in 3-4 days

-If this is not your first time in Ecuador and you've already seen the areas close to Quito, then fly to the coastal city of Guayaquil to explore Ecuador's biggest city and then head to the nearby beaches at Playas, Salinas or Montañita.
-Alternatively, fly to the northern city of Esmeraldas and stay at nearby resorts on the most beautiful stretches of the coast—Atacames, Same or Mompiche.
+If this isn't your first time in Ecuador and you've already seen the areas close to Quito, then fly to the coastal city of Guayaquil to explore Ecuador's biggest city and head to the nearby beaches at Playas, Salinas, or Montañita.
+Alternatively, fly to the northern city of Esmeraldas and stay at nearby resorts on the most beautiful stretches of the coast—Atacames, Same, or Mompiche.

 Ecuador in 5-7 days

-One week in Ecuador allows you to throughly cover one region, or scratch the surface of two areas.
-If you're coming to Ecuador specifically to see the Galapagos Islands or the Amazon jungle then you can spend 4-7 days in either.
+One week in Ecuador allows you to thoroughly cover one region or scratch the surface of two areas.
+If you're coming to Ecuador specifically to see the Galápagos Islands or the Amazon jungle, you can spend 4-7 days in either.

-If you're more interested in the jungle, then fly from Quito to the gateway town of Coca and journey deep into the primary jungle to experience canoe rides, treks and views from canopy towers on the edge of Yasuni National Park.
-An example of an exciting 7-day itinerary is this Best of the Ecuadorian Amazon tour.
+If you're more interested in the jungle, fly from Quito to the gateway town of Coca and journey deep into the primary jungle to experience canoe rides, treks, and views from canopy towers on the edge of Yasuni National Park.
+An example of an exciting seven-day itinerary is this Best of the Ecuadorian Amazon tour.

-You can also mix things up by visiting both the highlands and the Amazon within a week.
+You can also mix things up by visiting the highlands and the Amazon within a week.

 Ecuador in 9-12 days

-You can combine a visit to either the Galapagos or the jungle with a more thorough exploration of the Ecuadorian highlands.
+You can combine a visit to the Galápagos or the jungle with a more thorough exploration of the Ecuadorian highlands.
 One option is a 10-day itinerary that includes the Amazon and the Highlands.
-In addition to Quito, Otavalo, Cotopaxi and Baños, head further south to experience the rather hair-raising Nariz del Diablo (Devil's Nose) train ride.
+In addition to Quito, Otavalo, Cotopaxi, and Baños head farther south to experience the rather hair-raising Nariz del Diablo (Devil's Nose) train ride.

-If you are spending most of the trip in the highlands, then explore the mellow setting of southern Ecuador.
-The country's best set of Inca ruins are at Ingapirca.
+If you're spending most of the trip in the highlands, then explore the mellow setting of southern Ecuador.
+The country's best set of Inca ruins is at Ingapirca.
 Stay in the beautifully preserved colonial center of Cuenca, many people's favorite city and a haven for US expats, then explore the rugged mountains and lakes of Cajas National Park.

-If you're not doing a trip deep into the jungle, then an alternative is to explore secondary jungle on the edge of the Amazon basin via Puyo or Tena.
+If you're not going deep into the jungle, an alternative is to explore the secondary jungle on the edge of the Amazon basin via Puyo or Tena.
 These towns can be accessed most easily down the Pastaza Valley from Baños.
-You can do a day trip or stay overnight and visit local tribes to learn about their jungle culture.
+You can make a day trip or stay overnight and visit local tribes to learn about their jungle culture.
 Here are some examples of Ecuador's best jungle lodges – from the most accessible to those deep in the jungle.

-In two weeks you can really see the best of Ecuador's diversity.
-The most popular two-week itinerary is to spend 5 days in the highlands, 3 days in the jungle and 6 days in the Galapagos in a spectacular tour of the real Ecuador, showcasing the country's immense diversity.
+In two weeks, you can really see the best of Ecuador's diversity.
+The most popular two-week itinerary is to spend five days in the highlands, three days in the jungle, and six days in the Galápagos in a spectacular tour of the real Ecuador, showcasing the country's immense diversity.

-If you are fit enough, then a two-week trip is sufficient to tackle one or two of Ecuador's best climbs.
+If you're fit enough, a two-week trip is sufficient to tackle one or two of Ecuador's best climbs.
 The most famous is Cotopaxi, the highest active volcano in the world.
-To tackle its peak, you need to spend a week acclimatizing, slowly ascending in altitude from Quito to Cotopaxi National Park before ascending the 19,347 ft (5897 m) peak.
+To tackle its peak, you need to spend a week acclimating, slowly ascending in altitude from Quito to Cotopaxi National Park before ascending the 19,347 ft (5,897 m) peak.

 Other easier peaks include Illiniza Norte, while Chimborazo, the highest mountain in Ecuador, is even more challenging.
-It's possible to do a Volcano Trek including the refuge of Cotopaxi if you want to experience the unworldly landscapes of the high Andes without attempting an arduous climb.
-If you prefer horseriding to climbing, consider a 5-day horseback ride near Cotopaxi.
+It's possible to do a Volcano Trek, including the refuge of Cotopaxi, if you want to experience the unworldly landscapes of the high Andes without attempting an arduous climb.
+If you prefer horseriding to climbing, consider a five-day horseback ride near Cotopaxi.

-Further north, explore the mangroves around eco-city Bahía de Caráquez, the surfing resorts of Canoa and Mompiche, and the party town Atacames which gets very busy at weekends in high season December to April.
+Another option is Machalilla National Park, a highlight with a protected forest and pristine beach, Los Frailes.
+There's whale watching here from June to September and an excellent boat trip to Isla de la Plata.
+This island has much of the same birdlife as the Galápagos Islands if you don't make it to the archipelago.
+Farther north, you can also explore the mangroves around eco-city Bahía de Caráquez, the surfing resorts of Canoa and Mompiche, and the party town Atacames which gets very busy at weekends in high season, December to April.

-Here is an example of a tour that enables you to combine Amazon, Andes and the Coast in two weeks.
+Here is an example of a tour that enables you to combine the Amazon, Andes, and the Coast in two weeks.
 If you are fortunate enough to have more than two weeks in the country, consider going on an epic cross-country hiking trip.